PhilKohn/paperplate/README.md

    - The GitHub Actions workflow will automatically compile the Markdown into a PDF using Pandoc.

 5. **Download the PDF:**
-   - After the workflow completes, download the generated `output.pdf` from the GitHub Actions artifacts.
+   - After the workflow completes, download the generated `output.pdf` from the release assets.

 ### Markdown Structure Guidelines